 There is a TON of quality content out there; however, just like any other industry, there’s also plenty of snake oil salesmen peddling get-rich-quick schemes, so be careful.
 Usually, a thorough Google search will help sort out the bad apples.

 I recommend buying in an area that you are familiar with, at least for your first few properties as you get your feet wet.
 If you are not familiar with an area, try spending a few weekends in your target market over a period of months.
-Drive around in 2-3 zip codes you are interested in and talk to neighbors, local shop owners, property managers, etc. so you can get a feel for the area and the potential clientele you’ll be dealing with.
+Drive around in two to three zip codes you are interested in and talk to neighbors, local shop owners, property managers, etc. so you can get a feel for the area and the potential clientele you’ll be dealing with.

 What type of neighborhood should you be looking in?